strubelab/protocols/README.md

   4. Issue templates will be copied but [Issue labels](https://github.com/graik/wetproject/labels) won't -- re-create the labels manually

+### Protocol sharing ###

+A potential problem is that protocols will get spread out over many project repositories.
+This could be avoided if we either:

+* ... collect protocols in one separate repository that is used by the whole lab (e.g. strube-protocols) and create project-specific repositories only for project management

+* ... or use this template repository as the central protocol repository

-Note: protocols could also be shared between repositories if we decide to merge modifications back to the original repository using pull requests.
-This will not affect issue tracking and project boards, which will remain separate.
-However, the simple website in [docs](docs) will be affected -- merging things back and forth, would mean that we cannot have different websites for each repository, which shouldn't really be a problem though.
+* ... and / or merge any changes in protocols that happen in forked repositories back to this central repository using pull requests.
+Project boards and issues will not be affected by the merge and will remain separate.
+Issue templates and the minimal website in [docs](docs) will be affected though and child repositories could in theory mess up the common templates or website.

 ### Help